-In 2017 the WRP and Vermont River Conservancy conserved 41 acres of river corridor along the White River through two river corridor easement projects – 1 in Hancock and 1 in Stockbridge.
-Tropical Storm Irene flood waters deposited large amounts of sediment on these field, which highlighted the need to protect them from future encroachments and the need to reserve the river corridor for floodplain function.
-Vermont’s Ecosystem Restoration Program funded the river corridor easement purchases.
+In 2018 the WRP and Vermont River Conservancy conserved 9 acres of river corridor along the White River through a river corridor easement project in Gaysville.
+Tropical Storm Irene flood waters deposited large amounts of sediment on this undeveloped property, which highlighted the need to keep the property undeveloped to accommodate future flooding.
+The Vermont Ecosystem Restoration Program and High Meadows Fund provided funded for the project.

 Municipal-scale river corridor protection projects include floodplain bylaws that restrict development in FEMA-mapped floodplains and Phase 2-mapped river corridors.
 Most White River watershed towns have adopted floodplain bylaws that restrict development in FEMA-mapped floodplains in order to participate in the National Flood Insurance Program; only a few watershed towns restrict development in the mapped river corridor.

 Vermont has created an incentive for towns willing to adopt river corridor protection measures.
 The Emergency Relief and Assistance Fund (ERAF) provides State funding to match Federal Public Assistance projects after federally-declared disasters.
 Eligible public costs are reimbursed by federal taxpayers at 75%.
 For communities that take specific steps to reduce flood damage the State will contribute 12.5% or 17.5% of the total cost.
 The 17.5% cost-share is only available to towns who protect river corridors through their floodplain bylaws.

 Landowner-scale river corridor protection projects include river corridor easements, riparian tree plantings, and other on-the-ground projects designed to address issues identified in a River Corridor Management Plan.